 6. Coromandel Ebony (Scientific name: Diospyros melanoxylon)

-This ebony tree grows in Sri Lanka and India.
-The name of the tree is derived from the coast of East India.
-The leaves of this tree as commonly used as tobacco wrappings.
+The Coromandel ebony grows in Sri Lanka and India.
+The leaves are commonly used as tobacco wrappings.
 This tree is known to cure malaria and other similar diseases as well.

 7. Mauritius Ebony (Scientific name: Diospyros tessellaria)